theanh0512/githubUsers/README.md

 As demo purpose, I have not included detailed error handling (no internet, error to connect to server)

 ### Challenge:
-I found it a bit difficult at first when finding the way to load more users based on the link header Since there is only 1 number after `since=`, I decided to replace all other characters with nothing
+I found it a bit difficult at first when finding the way to load more users based on the `link` header. <br/>
+Since there is only 1 number after `since=`, I decided to replace all other characters with nothing

 ## 5. Screenshots